BIRDSOpenSource/BIRDSX-OBC-FAB/README.md

 </div>

 # BIRDSX-Souce_Codes
- Documentation for the Solar Panel files of the BIRDSX Satellite.
+ Documentation for the Source Codes files of the BIRDSX Satellite.

 ## About the BIRDSX Program: